learn-academy-2022-bravo/week-5-assessment-nataliadiaz2/interview-questions.md

   Your answer: A gem is a piece of code in Ruby.

   Researched answer: In Ruby a gem is sharable code or library of code functionality.
-A gem is open source library of code in the Ruby language.
+A gem is open source library of code in the Ruby language.A main gem I've used in Ruby is the Active Record.